digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/transfer.rst

 ##################

 In this tutorial, we delve deeper into the concepts that were introduced in our getting-started tutorials.
-In particular, we will extend on the :ref:`transfer <../getting-started/transfer>` tutorial.
+In particular, we will extend on the :doc:`transfer <../getting-started/transfer>` tutorial.

 We begin by understanding the simple form of settlement.
 It transpires when a customer's funds are